Aliases for SH3KBP1 Gene

 GeneCards Summary for SH3KBP1 Gene

 SH3KBP1 (SH3 Domain Containing Kinase Binding Protein 1) is a Protein Coding gene.
-Diseases associated with SH3KBP1 include adrenal cortical adenocarcinoma.
-Among its related pathways are Endocytosis and Cytoskeletal Signaling.
+Diseases associated with SH3KBP1 include Adrenal Cortical Adenocarcinoma.
+Among its related pathways are Lipoprotein metabolism and Innate Immune System.
 GO annotations related to this gene include SH3 domain binding.
 An important paralog of this gene is CD2AP.

 UniProtKB/Swiss-Prot for SH3KBP1 Gene